-- Set and review Investment strategy for the Fund - To formulate and publish a Statement of Investment Principles - At least once every three months, to review the investments made by the investment managers and from time to time consider the desirability of continuing or terminating the appointment of the investment managers. - To determine the strategic asset allocation policy, the mandates to be given to the investment managers, the performance measures to be set for them and review investment management performance against targets. - To monitor the performance and effectiveness of the investment managers and their compliance with the Statement of Investment Principles. - Ensure the Fund's voting rights are exercised in line with the Fund's voting policy to ensure the best outcome for the Fund's investment purposes and ensure engagement supports the investment strategy and Fund's performance. - To receive and approve an Annual Report on the activities of the Fund prior to publication. - To keep members of the Pension Fund informed of performance and developments relating to the Pension Fund on an annual basis.
+- Set and review Investment strategy for the Fund - To formulate and publish a Statement of Investment Principles - At least once every three months, to review the investments made by the investment managers and from time to time consider the desirability of continuing or terminating the appointment of the investment managers. - To determine the strategic asset allocation policy, the mandates to be given to the investment managers, the performance measures to be set for them and review investment management performance against targets. - To monitor the performance and effectiveness of the investment managers and their compliance with the Statement of Investment Principles. - Ensure the Fund's voting rights are exercised in line with the Fund's voting policy to ensure the best outcome for the Fund's investment purposes and ensure engagement supports the investment strategy and Fund's performance, except co-filing requests put forward by the LAPFF; and support for resolutions in respect of companies that the Fund does not have a direct shareholding in, which remains a matter for the Executive Director Corporate Services in consultation with the Chair of the Pension Committee unless time allows for the matter to be reported to the Committee for decision. - To receive and approve an Annual Report on the activities of the Fund prior to publication. - To keep members of the Pension Fund informed of performance and developments relating to the Pension Fund on an annual basis.